ASA works to advance the staffing industry. About ASA

 ASA opposes sales taxes on temporary and contract services because of the adverse impact on jobs, wages, and the economy.
 Studies show that such taxes increase the cost of staffing and reduce the demand for temporary and contract labor, thus increasing the labor supply and causing average wage rates to decline.
 Fewer jobs and less spending have negative ripple effects throughout the economy.
 Consumers suffer because of the “pyramiding” effect of taxing services at various stages of production, resulting in multiple taxes on the same product or service.

-Sales tax revenue, moreover, tends to be illusory because the loss of jobs causes income and other tax revenue to decline and unemployment insurance and other social welfare costs tend to rise—largely negating the anticipated revenue.
+Sales tax revenue, moreover, tends to be illusory because the loss of jobs causes income and other tax revenue to decline, and unemployment insurance and other social welfare costs tend to rise—largely negating the anticipated revenue.
 Finally, the dampening effect of the tax on jobs and overall economic activity puts sales tax states at a competitive disadvantage with neighboring nontax states.

 As employers, staffing agencies pay federal and state unemployment insurance taxes (FUTA, SUTA) to help fund a temporary source of income for individuals out of work.
 Because of how employer contributions are calculated, staffing agency unemployment taxes tend to be higher than those of most other service businesses because of the extremely high turnover among temporary employees.